DF1sh/TryHackMe-Rooms/W1seGuy/README.md

 # W1seGuy

+I would like to thanks my friend [Simone](https://github.com/SimoneCiferri), he basically did the entire challenge 🖤

 ### Get those flags!
 If we connect to the target machine on port 1337 with netcat, this is what we get:<br />
 ![image](https://github.com/user-attachments/assets/2448a3eb-8ccd-45aa-9300-d7bb80916439)<br />